ashishbairwa/Aurora---Blazing-fast-disease-detection-using-Chest-X-rays/README.md

 channels to three, to reduce the computational cost.
 This may have contirbuted to some inaccurate classifications.

-## Conclusion
-Our project adds emphasis to the immense potential to be harnessed from the intersection of Deep Learning and Medical Diagnostics.
-The outcomes achieved within the short span of time were commendable.
-We also appreciated the technicalities of medical imaging, and more importantly, the challenges with automated diagnosis leveraging analysis of x-ray images by deep neural networks.
-Our goal is to build a full system that leverages federated learning and full blown secure and privacy preserving technologies, to make smart diagnosis accessible in the browser, on phones and tablets - the web interface is up and functional, while the mobile platforms are underway.
-We have also designed a roadmap which will allow us to improve the overall quality and accuracy of our system on available datasets for chest X-rays.
-Ultimately, we hope to build on this project for other diagnoses outside our current target of 14 lung conditions.

 ## Application Development
 The team would like to extend the project to make it suitable for use in institutions and facilities, where aid to diagnosis is of utmost importance.